Where: Marbella, Spain

-This trip to Marbella was a birthday gift to my friend Shqipe.
+This trip to Marbella was a birthday gift to a good friend of mine.
 I didn’t tell her where we would go and she was super curios the whole time.
 Her tries to trick me into telling her where we go were quite funny.
 But I could keep the secret and she was very happy when we arrived and it was revealed.

-The flights to Malaga and back where really cheap and the 45 minutes busride to Marbella only cost us 8.20 euro each.
-We stayed at Baviera Hotel, which wasn’t to expensive either.
+We took a flight to Malaga and from there we took a bus to Marbella.
+We stayed at Baviera Hotel, where we made quite a good deal.
 We stayed on the top floor and the view from the balcony was just beautiful.
 Since it was a bit higher than the buildings in front it had direct sight to the ocean (you sometimes even could see Africa) and to the right you could see the mountains behind Marbella.
 The staff on the other hand wasn’t too nice but that was the only slightly negative point.
 The rest of our time in Marbella was just great!

 I’d definitely recommend going there.
 The food is very good, the streets are full of flowers and plants, most people are very friendly, there are plenty of things to do and it is perfectly located to see the sunrise and sunset.
 Nevertheless I have to say, it’s quite touristy and if you are around the Puerto Banùs area the prices go up.
 But that didn’t bother me since we could easily avoid being in a crowd of tourists by not hanging out at the promenade and we found many good restaurants and cafés that worked with our budget.

 Yep I know I just said it’s touristy, but if you walk for ten to twenty minutes towards Puerto Banùs it gets emptier and you have the powdery path with aloes and cacti to one and the ocean to the other side almost just for you.